Lincoln-Madaraka/cytask/README.md

 # Task Management System
-### A simple Task Management System built with PHP, MySQL, and XAMPP that allows users (admin and employees) to manage tasks, assign roles, track task progress, and receive notifications.
+### A simple Task Management System built with PHP, MySQL, and XAMPP that allows users (admin and users) to manage tasks, assign tasks, track task progress and receive notifications.

 ## Features